saylesss88/mdbook-kanagawa-theme/README.md

 # mdbook-kanagawa-theme

-`mdbook-kanagawa-theme` provides an interactive, blog-like **landing page** and **full visual theme override** for the HTML renderer.
-It does not replace mdBook’s HTML backend, but it does replace the default `theme/css/chrome.css` with a Kanagawa-flavored version.
+`mdbook-kanagawa-theme` provides an interactive, **blog‑like landing page** and a **full visual theme override** for the HTML renderer.
+It does not replace mdBook’s HTML backend, but it does replace the default `theme/css/chrome.css` with a Kanagawa‑inspired variant.
+You can easily swap in any colorscheme you like, with Dracula and Tokyo Night example palettes included.

 By tweaking per‑chapter frontmatter date, you can choose which pages are featured on the landing (for example, as “Latest Posts” or “Recent Notes”).
 Your